 Rebecca Lorins was named TAVP's Acting Director in November 2013.
 She has been involved with TAVP as a volunteer, board member and staff member.
 Her background is as an educator and she is interested in how informal and non-formal education intersects with and/or challenges formal educational practices and spaces.

-Rebecca has lived in Texas for over 15 years, having moved here to earn a PhD in literature from the University of Texas at Austin.
-She first experimented with oral history interviews in her dissertation, which was a study of a Sudanese cultural center who used theatre as a vehicle for peacebuilding, cultural revival and social change.
+Rebecca earned her BA from Oberlin College and a PhD in Comparative Literature from the University of Texas at Austin.
+She first experimented with oral history interviews in her dissertation, which was a study of a Sudanese cultural center that used performance as a vehicle for peacebuilding, cultural revival and social change.

 Rebecca has worked in documentary film and video production, and has contributed to several community-based participatory theatre and video initiatives.
 Her interest in first-person narratives extends across literature, nonfiction, and video/film, and she hopes TAVP will continue to build upon and stretch the boundaries of the genre.
 She was a fellow at Columbia University's Center for Oral History's 2011 Summer Institute and in 2013 she studied Narrative for Healing, Conflict Transformation and Community Organizing as a fellow at Eastern Mennonite University's Summer Peacebuilding Institute.
-She has taught courses in literature, religion, and cultural studies at the college level and is committed to bridging community initiatives and higher education in the United States and abroad.
+She has taught courses in literature, rhetoric, religion, and cultural studies at the college level and is committed to bridging community initiatives and higher education in the United States and abroad.